 Rothbart entered the entertainment world in Corporate Development & Motion Picture Finance at Sony Pictures Entertainment.
 She made the transition after working for Arthur Andersen in Boston, completing her MBA, and being accepted to a management trainee program at Sony Corporation of America in New York.

-Mr. Jarboe holds a BA cum laude in Economics and BFA cum laude in Musical Theatre from Syracuse University.
+Mr. Jarboe holds a BA cum laude in Economics and BFA cum laude in Musical Theatre from Syracuse University, as well as a Masters of Business Administration with top honors from the University of Southern California.
 A Connecticut native, he thoroughly enjoys his home in Los Angeles.

 Amanda Phillips Atkins

 Amanda Phillips Atkins is the Vice President of Development and Acquisitions for the Motion Picture Corporation of America and heads its television department.
 Phillips Atkins is responsible for creative development on MPCA’s current slate of projects and oversees production.
 Her responsibilities include finding new material for series, TV movies, miniseries and theatrical.
 She reports directly to Brad Krevoy.